Skip Finn: Fraud conviction

 In October 1995, Finn and two others were brought up on charges of conspiring to steal about 1 million from the Leech Lake Band, as well as theft and mail fraud charges.
 Finn was sentenced to nearly five years in prison and fined $100,000.

 Personal life

 Finn married his wife Teri (née Becker) in 1980.
-They had two children.
+They have two children.
 His daughter, Jamie Becker-Finn, currently serves in the Minnesota House of Representatives.

 Finn died at the University of Minnesota Medical Center in Minneapolis on May 17, 2018.
 He was 69.